Cost Segregation Services in Atlanta, Georgia

 How much will a cost segregation study cost?

 The fee for a cost segregation study in Atlanta will range depending on the building size, building type, number of tenants, and other physical characteristics.
 Typically fees can range from $5,000 to $15,000.

 What are the Benefits of Cost Segregation?

 Many business owners are surprised to learn of the compelling tax savings a cost segregation study offers.
 Below is a list of three of the most prominent benefits.

 Cost Segregation Tax Insights

-IRS Updates Audit Technique Guide for Cost Segregation On June 1st of 2022, the IRS published the latest addition of the Cost Segregation Audit Technique Guide (ATG).
+IRS Updates Audit Technique Guide for Cost Segregation On June 1st of, 2022, the IRS published the latest edition of the Cost Segregation Audit Technique Guide (ATG).
 The Cost Segregation ATG assists IRS examiners during audits by providing an understanding of technical information, examination techniques, and what to look for when reviewing cost segregation reports. … Read More

 Research & Development Tax Credit Principal, Jonathan Tucker and Director, Ian Williams will be speaking on Research and Development Tax Credits Overview and Recent Updates.
 Their presentation is taking place on Thursday, June 9th from 10:30 AM – 11:20 AM.
 Regional Director, Chad Niehaus is speaking in a 25-minute Ted-Talk, a new way of presenting … Read More

 KBKG to Exhibit and Sponsor the NJCPA Convention & Expo